bilalobe/trackone/adr/ADR-024-anti-replay-and-ots-backed-ledger.md

 ## Testing and CI

-To enforce this ADR, we will:
+To enforce this ADR, we use a combination of unit, integration, and end-to-end tests that exercise both the in-memory replay window and the on-disk ledger/OTS behavior.

-1. Add integration tests that:
+1. **Replay-window and Merkle-set invariants**

-   - Drive `frame_verifier` + `merkle_batcher` with streams containing duplicates, reordering, and out-of-window frames.
+   Integration tests under `tests/integration/test_replay_merkle_integration.py` drive `frame_verifier` and `merkle_batcher` end-to-end with streams that include duplicates, reordering, and out-of-window frames.
+They assert that:

-- Assert that the set of `(dev_id, fc)` pairs present in facts consumed by `merkle_batcher` is:
+   - The set of `(dev_id, fc)` pairs present in the facts actually consumed by `merkle_batcher` is:
-  - Duplicate-free per `(dev_id, fc)`.
+     - Duplicate-free per `(dev_id, fc)`, and
-  - Consistent with the sliding-window invariant (accepting valid out-of-order frames inside the window; rejecting duplicates and frames that are stale or outside the window).
+     - Consistent with the configured sliding-window invariant (accepting valid out-of-order frames inside the window; rejecting duplicates and frames that are stale or outside the window).

-2. Optionally add an OTS integration test that:
+   - On-disk artifacts in a temporary `facts/` and `out/` directory contain only the first accepted occurrence of each `(dev_id, fc)` pair.
+Replayed frames are visible only via audit-style output and do not result in extra JSON fact files.

+   One of these tests is explicitly scoped as a disk-level regression for ADR-024, e.g. `test_pipeline_rejects_duplicates_on_disk`, and is marked with `@pytest.mark.integration` (and, where relevant, `@pytest.mark.benchmark` for performance envelopes).

+1. **OTS integration and mutation resistance**

+   Where CI profiles permit real or stationary OTS interaction (see ADR-021 and calendar CI jobs), end-to-end tests:

-   - Builds a small synthetic `day.bin` from an accepted set of frames, stamps it with `ots_anchor`,
+   - Build a small synthetic `day.bin` from an accepted, duplicate-free set of frames;
+   - Stamp it with `ots_anchor` and record the resulting proof and meta JSON;
-   - Mutates the set with replays or out-of-window frames,
+   - Mutate the set with replays or out-of-window frames and rebuild `day.bin`;
-   - And demonstrates that the mutated `day.bin` has a different hash and cannot share the same OTS proof.
+   - Demonstrate that the mutated `day.bin` has a different hash and cannot share the same OTS proof.
+Verification via `verify_cli` fails for the tampered artifact.

-These tests will live under `tests/integration` and will be marked appropriately (e.g. `@pytest.mark.integration`, `@pytest.mark.real_ots`, `@pytest.mark.slow`) to integrate cleanly with the existing tox/CI profile.
+   These tests are marked with `@pytest.mark.integration` and additional markers such as `real_ots`, `slow`, or `requires_calendar` so that tox environments and CI workflows can select appropriate subsets (e.g. `tox -e ots-cal`, weekly ratchet jobs).

+1. **Traceability into requirements**

+   Section~\\ref{sec:requirements-traceability} of the main report links ADR-024 to concrete requirements (FR-2, FR-3, FR-11, NFR-1, NFR-2) and to specific tests.
+The requirements file `includes/requirements_threat.tex` contains a traceability matrix that names the replay/ledger tests, ensuring that future changes to replay policy or ledger wiring must update both tests and documentation.

+These tests live under `tests/integration` and `tests/e2e`, are wired into the tox matrix, and are exercised in CI profiles that cover both stubbed and real-OTS calendars (including the stationary calendar used by the weekly ratchet job).